rainwoodman/git-fat/README.md

 And then you're done.

+This file should typically be distributed to other users of the repository.

+## Distributing .gitfat

+For the rsync backend, no identification information is stored, and .gitfat can be committed to the repository so that others will automatically have their remote set.
+This remote address can use any protocol supported by rsync.

+For the S3 backend, it is more complicated.
-Warning: If the repository is hosted publicly, do not add .gitfat into the repository.
+If the repository is (or will ever be) hosted publicly, do not commit .gitfat into the repository.
-Doing so will expose your S3 identity to the world, and anybody can modify the files hosted on your S3, thus tainting the version history.
+Doing so will expose your S3 identity to the world, and anybody can modify the files hosted on the S3 bucket.
+Distribute the file via a secure channel instead.

 # A worked example